jwang64/DBMS_Proj1/README.md

 //*********************************
-// James Wang (Team Leader)
+// James Wang (Team Leader) (811015135)
 // Kathy Kwon (811641263)
-// Peter Choi
+// Peter Choi (811574558)
 // Anurag Banerjee
 // CSCI 4370
 // Project 1
 //*********************************

 HOW TO COMPILE:
-- Use the command (within the Project4 directory):
+- Use the command:
       $ javac -d classes src/*.java

 HOW TO EXECUTE:
-- Use the command (within the Project4 directory):
+- Use the command:
-      $ java -cp classes ...
+      $ java -cp classes MovieDB

 HOW TO CREATE A JAVADOC:
-- Use the command (within the Project4 directory):
+- Use the command:
       $ javadoc -d doc -sourcepath src -subpackages